BAL Outflow in Quasar B0254-3327B: Analysis and Comparison with Other Extreme UV Outflows: Observation and Data Acquisition

 \section{Observation and Data Acquisition}

 Q0254-334 (J2000; RA=02:56:47.84, DEC=-33:15:26.16, z=1.863) was observed with HST/STIS on 17 February, 2001 as part of the program SNAP 8681, and on 4 March, 2001 as part of the program GO 8569, with the G230L and G140L gratings respectively.
-After retrieving the data from the Mikulski Archive for Space Telescopes, we have co-added the two spectra, and corrected the combined spectrum for galactic reddening and extinction with $E(B-V)=0.0205$ \citep{2011ApJ...737..103S}, and the extinction model by \citet{1999PASP..111...63F}.
-The co-added and dereddened spectrum of the two observations, covering observed wavelengths 1138.6--3156.6\AA, is shown in Figure~\ref{fig:fluxplot}.
+Prior to this, it was also observed with HST/FOS in 1994.
+Due to the limited wavelength range of the FOS data relative to that of STIS, we have focused on the STIS data for the purpose of this analysis.
+After retrieving the data from the Mikulski Archive for Space Telescopes, we have co-added the two STIS spectra, and corrected the combined spectrum for galactic reddening and extinction with $E(B-V)=0.0205$ \citep{2011ApJ...737..103S}, and the extinction model by \citet{1999PASP..111...63F}.
+The co-added and dereddened spectrum of the two observations, covering observed wavelengths 1138.6--3156.6\AA, along with the FOS spectrum, is shown in Figure~\ref{fig:fluxplot}.
 We have identified a broad absorption line (BAL) outflow system at $v=-3200\text{ km s}^{-1}$, with its ionic absorption troughs marked by red vertical lines in Figure~\ref{fig:fluxplot}.
 Troughs exist of species such as \ion{Ne}{viii}, \ion{Na}{ix}, and \ion{Si}{XII}, as well as excited state transitions such as \ion{O}{iv}* and \ion{Ne}{v}*. \citet{2020ApJS..247...37A} define a BAL in the extreme UV range as a continuous absorption feature with normalized flux $I\leq0.9$ over a width of $\Delta v \gtrsim 1500\text{ km s}^{-1}$, at least $-3000\text{ km s}^{-1}$ blueward of the center of emission.
 We have verified that the outflow is a BAL outflow by confirming the width of the \ion{Si}{xii} $\lambda499.406$ and \ion{Ne}{viii} $\lambda780.324$ troughs (see Figure~\ref{fig:BAL_check}).
-The normalized flux was found by modeling the quasar's continuum and emission, using a power law model for the continuum, and Gaussian profiles for the emission features.
+The normalized flux was found by modeling the quasar's continuum via a spline model that gave the minimum possible continuum above the absorption, and the most prominent emission features (e.g. \ion{O}{vi}) with Gaussians.
 The presence of the \ion{Ne}{v}* feature allowed us to find the value of $n_e$, as shown in Section~\ref{subsec:nev}.